petercorke/robotics-toolbox-python/_sources/arm_dh.rst.txt

 This class is used to model robots defined in terms of standard or modified Denavit-Hartenberg notation.

-.. note:: These classes are similar to MATLAB Toolbox ``SerialLink`` and ``Link`` classes.
+.. note:: These classes provide similar functionality and notation to MATLAB Toolbox ``SerialLink`` and ``Link`` classes.

 DHRobot